erosespinola/getting-cleaning-data-project/README.md

 ##Getting and Cleaning Data Course Project

-### Eros Espínola González

 This repository hosts the R script and documentation files for the Getting and Cleaning Data course.

-Used dataset: Human Activity Recognition Using Smartphones - http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Used dataset: Human Activity Recognition Using Smartphones http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ### Files